RevolutionAnalytics/quickcheck/docs/tutorial.md

  expect("error", stop(x))
 ```

-By executing this test successfully we have built confidence that the function `stop` will generate an error whenever called with any `character` argument.
-There are predefined `quickcheck` assertions defined for each `testthat` expectation, with a name equal to the `testthat` expectation, without the "expect_" prefix.
-We don't see why you would ever want to use `expect("equal", ...)`, but we threw it in for completeness.
+By executing this test successfully we have built confidence that the function `stop` will generate an error whenever called with any `character` argument. `expect` can used four `testthat` expectation, "error", "message", "output", "warning".
+Other expectations are easily implemented with ordinary R code and are not supported.

 ## What to do when tests fail